ovh/docs/pages/web/hosting/sql_overquota_database/guide.en-gb.md

 ## Requirements

-- You must be logged in to your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB).
+- Be logged in to your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB).
-- You must have a [OVHcloud web hosting plan](https://www.ovhcloud.com/en-gb/web-hosting/) with an associated OVHcloud shared database.
+- Have an [OVHcloud web hosting plan](https://www.ovhcloud.com/en-gb/web-hosting/) with an associated OVHcloud shared database.

 ## Instructions